sischei/global_solution_yale19/README.md

 ### Purpose of the lecture

-Modern dynamic economic models such as DSGE models are extremely rich to capture all the effects of interest: large stochastic shocks that lead to highly non-linear policies, or many agents that lead to a high-dimensional state space to name a few.
+Modern dynamic economic models such as DSGE models are extremely rich to capture all the effects of interest: they contain large stochastic shocks that lead to highly non-linear policies, or many agents that lead to a high-dimensional state space, to name a few.
 To this end, standard solution techniques such as log-linearization often fail to deliver reliable results across the domain of interest.
-The latter method may be useful to describe an economy that operates in normal times, but fails in the presence of nonlinearities, occasionally binding constraints, nonconvexities, among other types of salient features of the economic reality, that the policy maker considers relevant for taking policy actions and therefore the modelers would like to capture appropriately in their models.
+The latter method may be useful to describe an economy that operates in normal times, but fails in the presence of strong nonlinearities such as occasionally binding constraints, among other types of salient features of the economic reality, that the policy maker considers relevant for taking policy actions and therefore the modelers would like to capture appropriately in their models.